-IV IV&V Dashboard PROJECT AREA PROJECT AREA DESCRIPTION Rating 1 General Project Management Consistent and effective project management processes are being used and coordinated within the Project and with Project participants to achieve desired results.
+IV IV&V Dashboard PROJECT AREA PROJECT AREA DESCRIPTION Rat ing 1 General Project Management Consistent and effective project management processes are being used and coordinated within the Project and with Project participants to achieve desired results.
 2 Project Scope Management Effective scope management practices are evident.
-3 Project Time Management The project schedule continues to be at risk because of potential misalignment of development and test schedules with the enterprise system partner MFMP.
-The Project and DMS/MFMP have collaborated on defining and qualifying the risk and show commitment to continued cooperation to develop a mitigation plan.
-Prolonged evaluation of Contract Amendment 3 may increase risk to the schedule of deliverables. • 4 Project Cost Management The Project is routinely estimating, budgeting, managing, and controlling costs.
+3 Project Time Management The project schedule continues to be at risk due to the factors described in the Executive Summary and discussed in Section 2.1, Project Risks. \ \(\) 4 Project Cost Management The Project is routinely estimating, budgeting, managing, and controlling costs.
 5 Project Quality Management The Project has defined quality measures and uses continuously improving processes to achieve intended results.
 The State expresses clear and thorough expectations for quality.
 Accenture responds positively to address concerns.
 6 Project Stakeholder Management The Project has identified key individuals, groups or organizations that could impact/be impacted by the Project and uses consistent outreach strategies to ensure stakeholder engagement on Project decisions, effective governance, and productive sponsorship participation.
 7 Project Communications & Readiness The Project team routinely identifies internal and external stakeholders and supports timely, appropriate, and accessible communications.
 8 Project Risk & Issue Management The Project is effectively identifying, analyzing, prioritizing, and controlling project risks and issues.
 9 Project Procurement Management The Project is appropriately managing the acquisition of products and services needed from outside the project team and is effectively managing the resulting contracts over the life of the contract.
 10 Project Vendor Management The Project is monitoring vendors and subcontractors to confirm they meet all requirements and managing performance where needed.
+11 Project Human Resource Management The Project is acquiring, developing, and managing appropriately skilled and adequately staffed project teams.